More than 40 years ago a young Mark Boyce landed his first teaching job at the University of Wyoming’s Department of Zoology and Physiology.

 “Even after making these adjustments, however, during the second decade after wolf reintroduction, the number of elk averaged lower than predicted by the simulation model.

-Since the reintroduction of wolves, elk populations — which some biologists will argue were unnaturally high in the largest Northern Range herd that migrates into Montana in the winter — have fallen from about 19,000 in 1995 to about 5,000 the past three years.
+Since the reintroduction of wolves, elk populations have fallen from about 19,000 in 1995 to about 5,000 the last three years.
 Likewise, wolf numbers have dropped from a high of about 170 in 2003 to roughly 100 now, mirroring a decline in the availability of their main prey — elk.

 Another change has been the bison population’s growth on the Northern Range, replacing elk as the primary grazers.
-This coincides with more elk spending winters outside the park in the safer confines of the Paradise Valley, where wolves can be shot by hunters.
+This coincides with more elk have spending winters outside the park in the safer confines of the Paradise Valley where wolves can be shot by hunters.